saviour123/saviour123.github.io/README.md

 # My Personal Website.
-Flask is the Engine with overhauled Frozen-Flask and others.
+Flask is the engine, overhauled with Frozen-Flask and others.

-### This is simple static website generator that and can also be hosted directly on any shelf like heroku, Nanobox Google App Engine.
+This is simple static website generator that and can also be hosted directly on any shelf like heroku, Nanobox Google App Engine.
 ### You are free to use and improve it.